-Get healthy is a free*, confidential information and telephone based coaching service that helps adults make lifestyle changes in relation to healthy eating, being physically active and achieving and maintaining a healthy weight.
+Better Health is a free confidential information and telephone based coaching service that helps adults make lifestyle changes in relation to healthy eating, being physically active and achieving and maintaining a healthy weight.

 While there is no longer national or state television advertising for the following campaigns, a number of useful resources are still available:

 Below are the answers to a number of questions that we are commonly asked.
 If you are unable to find what you are looking for through the links above, please go to the Healthy living section on this website for more information.

 There are many things you can do!
 The following list of programs and websites has ideas and suggestions to help you get started on your weight loss goal.
 Always consult your GP before you commence a weight loss program.

 The Australian Dietary Guidelines provides information about the types and amounts of foods, food groups and dietary patterns that: